Essential Guide to Developmental Screening for Early Childhood Success

 Every child deserves the right to support for healthy growth.
 PATS Consultants offer specialized services tailored to each child’s needs.

+Identifies speech, motor, and cognitive delays.
+Uses evidence-based developmental screening tests for accurate results.
 Helps parents understand their child’s growth milestones in developmental disabilities.

+Comprehensive evaluations for autism spectrum disorder (ASD).
 Developmental and Behavioral pediatrics to detect attention and emotional concerns.
+Individualized care plans based on assessment results.

+Speech Therapy: Improves communication and language skills.
 Occupational Therapy: Enhances motor skills and daily living abilities.
+Behavioral Therapy: Supports emotional regulation and social interactions.

 Experienced specialists in child development.
+Family-centered approach for personalized support.
+Evidence-based therapies for long-term success.

 PATS Consultants ensure every child receives the right developmental screening and intervention for a brighter future.
 Get started today!